moemenhusseinshaaban/fruits-and-vegetables/README.md

 A service that receives a json file of food with types (fruit and vegetable) and save it in separate collections.
 After saving the external food data the service provides 2 Apis for listing the saved data and adding new records

-The service started with enhancing the curruent project that was provided by adding docker compose and creating other containers for supporting the service needs such as using `mysql` for the database and `nginx` for running the server.
+The service started with enhancing the current project that was provided by adding docker compose and creating other containers for supporting the service needs such as using `mysql` for the database and `nginx` for running the server.

-After finishing the implementation the service the project is upgraded to `Symfony 7.1`
+After finishing the implementation the project is upgraded to `Symfony 7.1`

 # Structure
 - `Symfony 7.1` framework